Nirmaan-Goa/Project-Akshara/README.md

 # Project-Akshara
 An open source student management platform maintained by Nirmaan Goa.

+##Requirements
+Make sure you have the following packages installed.
+*Python 2.7 or higher
+*Flask
+*sqlite3

 ##To run the program
 Open your terminal and type:
 ```